amrangry/GoEuroDemo/README.md

 # GoEuroDemo
-this project is a demo for goEuroDemo Application \n this demo is using tabbar and UITableView to display data
+this project is a demo for goEuroDemo Application

+this demo is using tabbar and UITableView to display data